whoavesh/iac-automation/README.md

 - Username: your Gmail address (e.g., you@gmail.com)

-- Password: App password (see next step)
+- Password: App password (Paste the 16-character app password in the password field)

 SMTP TLS/SSL: ✅ enabled

+Test the configuration using the "Test configuration by sending test e-mail" option

 ---

-### ✅ Step 5: Paste App Password in Jenkins
-Return to Extended E-mail Notification section in Jenkins

-Paste the 16-character app password in the password field

-Test the configuration using the "Test configuration by sending test e-mail" option